stakater/IngressMonitorController/docs/uptimerobot-configuration.md

 }
 ```

 Copy values of `id` field of the maintenance windows which you want to use for Ingress Monitor Controller and separate them by `-`.
 You will now have a string similar to `12345-23564`.
-This is basically the value you will need to specify in the maintenance-windows ingress annotation.
+This is basically the value you will need to specify in the maintenance-windows EndpointMonitor CR.

 ## Example: